Wedding of King Carl XVI Gustaf of Sweden and Silvia Sommerlath

 The King In Love

 Carl Gustaf was the first modern Swedish king to truly date.
-Although the Swedish monarch was not prohibited from marrying a commoner, it was expected early on that Carl Gustaf would marry a fellow royal.
+Although the Swedish monarch was not prohibited from marrying a commoner, it was expected that Carl Gustaf would marry a royal.
 In fact, at the time Carl Gustaf came of age any Swedish royal other than the monarch would lose his or her royal status through marriage to a commoner.
-Hence, the earliest talk of a wife for Carl Gustaf centered on fellow royals.

-Periodic visits to relatives in Britain in the 1960s caused gossip to flourish that Carl Gustaf was actually courting Princess Anne.
-During his visits, gossip flew about a possible (or ideal, by some observers) romance between Carl Gustaf and Princess Anne – that the two had made several outings together, or even that they were secretly engaged.
+Periodic visits to relatives in the United Kingdom in the 1960s caused gossip to flourish that Carl Gustaf was courting Princess Anne.
+During his visits, gossip flew about a possible (or ideal, by some observers) romance between Carl Gustaf and Princess Anne – that the two had made several outings together or they were secretly engaged.
 Talk of the so-called royal romance continued into the 1970s until Anne’s marriage to Mark Phillips.

 Carl Gustaf was attached at one point to Charlotte Klingspor, a wealthy Swedish heiress, and was occasionally seen in the company of Margarita of Romania.
 None of Carl Gustaf’s relationships with women appeared to be serious, and the King seemed very happy frequenting clubs with a tight circle of noble and royal friends.
 The Swedish Royal Court suggested that Carl Gustaf, being at the beginning of his reign, was concentrating on his duties rather than finding a wife.